-The Get Log Page command uses the Data Pointer, Command Dword 10, Command Dword 11, Command Dword 12, and Command Dword 13 fields.
+The Get Log Page command uses the Data Pointer, Command Dword 10, Command Dword 11, Command Dword 12, Command Dword 13, and Command Dword 14 fields.
 All other command specific fields are reserved.

-There are mandatory and optional Log Identifiers defined in Figure 91 and Figure 92.
+There are mandatory and optional Log Identifiers defined in Figure 195 and Figure 196.
 If a Get Log Page command is processed that specifies a Log Identifier that is not supported, then the controller should abort the command with status Invalid Field in Command.

-The controller indicates if it supports the Log Page Offset and extended Number of Dwords (32 bits rather than 12 bits) in the Log Page Attributes field of the Identify Controller data structure.
+The controller indicates support for the Log Page Offset and extended Number of Dwords (32 bits rather than 12 bits) in the Log Page Attributes field of the Identify Controller data structure.
 If extended data is not supported, then bits 27:16 of the Number of Dwords Lower field specify the Number of Dwords to transfer.

-Figure 86: Get Log Page - Data Pointer
+Figure 189: Get Log Page - Data Pointer

+Bits Description

-Bit Description 127:00 Data Pointer (DPTR): This field specifies the start of the data buffer.
-Refer to Figure 12 for the definition of this field.
+127:00 Data Pointer (DPTR): This field specifies the start of the data buffer.
+Refer to Figure 106 for the

+127.00 definition of this field.